-A section 106 Legal Agreement will be signed and will cover the following:

-(1) Affordable Housing

-13 dwellings consisting of 10 affordable rented dwellings and 3 intermediate dwellings.
-To be provided not later than 50% occupation of the development.
+A section 106 Legal Agreement will be signed and will cover the provision of Affordable Housing, specifically, 13 dwellings consisting of 10 affordable rented dwellings and 3 intermediate dwellings.
+These will be provided not later than 50% occupation of the development.